 They don’t give up easily and strive hard unless they achieve what they had been working for.

-Job hoppers are the ones that have established a new learning edge and grabbed maximum knowledge in minimum time.
+Job hoppers are the ones that have established a new learning edge and grabbed maximum knowledge in minimum time during their career.

-They are up-to-date with new methodologies and have a wide array of experience years that is counted and have a better understanding of upcoming changes in the work culture and novice technologies entering into the market.
+They are up-to-date with new methodologies.
+They have a wide array of experience years that is counted and have a better understanding of upcoming changes in the work culture and novice technologies entering into the market.

 As per a survey by Mettl, around 87 percent of the organizations are going to hire more than what they had in the previous year.
 So they need employees who are well equipped with new skills.